braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media.md

 {% alert note %}
-Duplicating and Archiving is not currently available for Link Templates
+Archiving is not currently available for Link Templates
 {% endalert %}